newtork/newtork.github.io/_posts/2016-11-30-Self-hosted-comments.md

 </VirtualHost>
 ```

 By default, accessing the comments is happening with SSL.
-This is obviously for privacy reasons.
+This is obviously for user privacy reasons.

 [disqus]: https://disqus.com/
 [muut]: https://muut.com